Get Pulmonary Function Tests (PFTS) in Kathmandu, Nepal at Clinic One

 1) Spirometry:

-Spirometry is a test that is done with a device called a spirometer.
-This test is a breathing test that calculates the amount of air your lungs can inhale and exhale.
-In some cases, the doctor asks you to breathe normally or quietly into a mouthpiece that is connected to the spirometer.
-While in other cases, the doctor asks you to breathe as hard as you into the device.
-This allows doctors to figure out your lung size, rate of airflow in the lungs, etc. In some cases, doctors may ask you to inhale gas or medicine to test your lungs.
+In other cases, the doctor asks you to breathe as deeply and forcefully as possible into the device.
+This allows doctors to determine your lung size, rate of airflow in the lungs, and other relevant measurements.
+Sometimes, doctors may ask you to inhale gas or medicine to test your lungs.

 2) Plethysmography test:

-A plethysmography test helps to determine how much volume of gas is present in your lungs.
+A plethysmography test helps determine the volume of gas present in your lungs.
 This volume of gas is known as lung volume.
 The doctor will ask you to sit in a booth and breathe into a mouthpiece.
-Lung volume is calculated based on the changes in pressure inside the booth.
-This test will help in finding if the patient has pulmonary fibrosis or asthma.

 3) Diffusion capacity test: